aksommerville/egg2/README.md

 - - [x] Launch game.
 - - [ ] Song actions (SongChannelsUi)
 - - [ ] ModecfgModal for drum: Spawn SongEditor in a modal per drum.
+- - [ ] SpriteEditor: Adding a blank row at load is good, but don't dirty the resource because of it.
 - [ ] eggdev
 - - [ ] project: Update Makefile for serving runtime.
 Also confirm re MacOS, I didn't look.
 - - [ ] eggdev_main_project.c:gen_makefile(): Serve editor and overrides.